borti4938/n64rgb_pcb/README.md

 ![](./doc/img/MultiAV_wires.jpg)

-You have the option to use the FilterAddOn board here.
+You have the option to use the [Filter AddOn board](https://github.com/borti4938/n64rgb_project_misc/tree/master/FilterAddOn) here.
 Note that the filter is optionally included in on the flex cable setup.

 If you use the filter board, you clearly have to solder the filter board first and connect the wire to the pads of the filter board as marked on the silk screen.